keithn/seatest/README.md

 ```

 ## Fixtures

 In many xUnit style testing frameworks, tests and testfixtures are automatically discovered.
 So all you do is write your test, or fixture, and they are automatically run.
 Which is great!
 You never forget to include a test.
 However in C, there is no language mechanism to do this.
-(Some of the C unit testing frameworks make use of something like python to find the tests automatically)
+(Some of the C unit testing frameworks make use of something like python to find the tests automatically.)

 So Seatest requires you to explicitly register all your tests and fixtures.
 If you are in the habit of "red green refactor", this limitation shouldn't be too much of a problem.
 The main reason for this is that the framework needs to be easily used in embedded environments / compilers / IDEs.
 The current prime target being PICs and the MPLAB IDE.
 So things are kept to pretty vanilla C code.